-Everything Your Mind Says
+Everything Your Mind Says Isn’t True

 Today this city is Lebanon.
-“Tyrian purple” comes from a species of sea snail now known as Bolinus brandaris.
+“Tyrian purple” comes from a sea snail species known as Bolinus brandaris.
 It was so rare that it became worth its weight in gold.
-So, it depends on where come from and what impact it may have.
+It depends on where it comes from and what impact it may have.
 This is why understanding our confirmation bias is so important.

-Conquering Confirmation Bias
+Conquering Confirmation Bias Trap

 We can overcome the effects of our negative biases.
 It takes an honest appraisal of our worldview and plan of action.
 The goal is to correct thinking that supports any negative bias and prejudice.